dart-lang/sdk/compiler/eclipse.workspace/README.txt

 7. Select root directory.
 Browse to: compiler/eclipse.workspace.

-8. It should find and select three projects (dartc and tests).
+8. It should find and select two projects (dartc and tests).

 9. Click Finish.
 (At this point Eclipse may get stuck, if so, exit Eclipse by right-clicking on the dock icon, and restart).